feiline/storyteller-dialogue-system/README.md

 - Select which engagement strategy to use: currently the system uses the baseline strategy.
 To use the Feedback Prompt strategy please comment `line 102` of `bot_telegram.py` and uncomment `line 103` of `bot_telegram.py`
 #### Run the application
 - Run `bot_telegram.py` to run the system using the Telegram web interface
-- Run `bot_alana.py` to run the system using the Alana interface (to use the Alana interface please make sure you already have access to Alana and that is installed in you machine)